Home Buyers Survey Essex

 For conventional properties, a HomeBuyers Survey is invaluable.
 Identified defects can be used as leverage during price negotiations with the seller and can save 1000s of pounds.

-Average Cost of Building Surveyor in Essex
+Average Cost of Building Surveyor in 2026 in Essex

 The cost varies depending on the size and condition of the property, with the average cost of our HomeBuyers Survey starting at £375 EXC VAT.
 The average cost of a Building Survey is higher.
 Our fixed fees start at £499 EXC VAT.